A BRIEF HISTORY OF DERBY, DERBYSHIRE, ENGLAND

 During the Middle Ages Derby grew in size and prosperity and may have had a population of around 3,500 in the 14th century.
 By then Derby was quite a large and important town.

 St James Priory (a small monastery) was founded in Derby in 1140.
 In the 13th century a 'hospital' was added where the monks cared for the poor and unwell.
 There was also a leper hostel outside the town on the site of Leonard Street.

-About 1230 Dominican friars (known as Blackfriars because of the colour of their habits) came to Derby.
+About 1230 Dominican friars (known as Blackfriars because of the color of their habits) came to Derby.
 Friars were like monks but instead of withdrawing from the world they went out to preach and help the poor.

 DERBY IN THE 16th CENTURY AND 17th CENTURY

 In 1536-39 Henry VIII closed the priory, the leper hostel and the friary in Derby.
 However during his reign the tower of All Saints church was built.
 During the reign of his daughter Mary a woman named Joan Wast was burned for heresy in Derby.

 Like all towns in those days Derby suffered from outbreaks of plague.
 There were severe outbreaks in 1636 and 1665.

 However Derby continued to grow in prosperity.
 Its cloth industry flourished.
 Other industries in the 17th century included brewing and, from the end of the century clock making.